Roca d'en Pep

 Twin to Tres Barres

-Runs parallel just 8 m away, close enough to cross between both sites on a single dive.
+Runs parallel just 8 m away.
+Divers with air can cross and explore both sites on one tank.

 2. 2